 This chapter describes the various text-display commands in detail.
-A quick reference summary of all text commands is found in section 6.4.
+A quick reference summary of all text commands is found in section 7.4.

-3.1 General
+3.1General

-Text is displayed on the VFD2041 using the built-in 5×7 dot matrix font (plus up to 8 user-defined characters.
+Text is displayed on the LK204-25 using the built-in 5 x 7 dot matrix font (plus up to 8 user-defined characters.

-3.2 The Built-In Character Font
+3.2The Built-In Character Font

-The VFD2041 includes a built-in 5 x 7 dot matrix font with the full range of ASCII characters plus a variety of extended characters, as shown in Figure 3-1.
+The LK204-25 includes a built-in 5 x 7 dot matrix font with the full range of ASCII characters plus a variety of extended characters, as shown in Figure 3-13.